 Have you felt like you don’t know who you are anymore?
 Did you lose yourself in motherhood?

 It’s time to start rediscovering yourself after motherhood.
 Continuing to use the excuse that you have no time for yourself after having a baby isn’t going to help.

 I have a special guest on the Real Happy Mom Podcast that helps moms with the common problem of losing their identity after having a child.

-With the simple steps that she mentions in this episode, you will get back to feeling like you again instead of lost in motherhood.
+With the simple steps she mentions in this episode, you will return to feeling like you again instead of being lost in motherhood.

 Katie is a wife, mother to a three-year-old, and a life coach.

 As a result, she shifted her practice and provided life coaching services.

 What does it look like when you lose yourself in motherhood?

 Your sweet little cherub requires so much attention.

 Even if you think you know what you’re doing.
-You really don’t.
+You don’t.

 As a result, you put so much time and energy into figuring everything out and working through this transition into motherhood.